-- Cortisone injection (may increase risk of tendon rupture).
-Discuss with your podiatrist.
+- Cortisone injection (may increase the risk of tendon rupture).
+Discuss it with your podiatrist.

 - Surgical lengthening of Achilles tendon performed by a foot surgeon, for non-responsive and severe cases.

 Well Heeled Podiatry will assess your Achilles injury and pain and present you with an individual treatment regime.

 We will also provide you with preventative strategies to avoid the re-occurrence of your Achilles Tendon injury and pain.
 This will allow you to get back to your usual activity levels and well-being.